elomagic/spps-java/README.md

 *Supported since version 1.3.0*

 Note if your Tomee run with a different account then yours.
 In this case you have to encrypt your secret in context of the account which will run the service in the future.
-One solution idea is to provide a webservice which will do this job.
+One solution idea is to deploy the spps-wet web application tool.
+This app provides a simple UI for encryption secret.

 Set ```spps``` as password cipher and the encrypted secret in property ```password``` WITHOUT the surrounding brackets in the ```[tomme_inst_folder]\conf\tomee.xml``` file.